awsdocs/aws-sam-developer-guide/doc_source/serverless-sam-cli-using-start-api.md

 AWS SAM automatically finds any functions within your AWS SAM template that have `Api` event sources defined\.
 Then, it mounts them at the defined HTTP paths\.

-This animation shows running API Gateway locally using Microsoft Visual Studio:
+This animation shows running API Gateway locally using Microsoft Visual Studio Code:

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/serverless-application-model/latest/developerguide/images/sam-start-api.gif)